 “What should I do?
 What are my duties as a director?”

-The most important thing is not to do nothing and don't panic!
+The most important thing is not to do nothing and don’t panic!
 What you need to do is have a read of all the guides to find out what all the options are.
-If you don't have time then don't worry, give us a call on 08009700539 or 020 7887 2667, explain the situation, and we will happily talk to you for free for 30-40min to give advice and to see if we can help.
-We will also come and see you for you no charge and send you our solutions report which will set out your options.
+If you don’t have time then don’t worry, give us a call on 08009700539 or 020 7887 2667, we can explain the situation, and happily talk to you for free to give advice and to see if we can help.
+We will also come and see you for you no charge and send you our solutions report which sets out your options.